aragon/hack/docs/os-ref.md

 For example the Token Manager has the token address in its blacklist because otherwise any token holder that is allowed to forward through the Token Manager would effectively have control over the token in the same way the Token Manager has, which would allow to bypass it.
 By having it in the blacklist, the latter 2 script executors can’t be used, so it only works with CallsScripts that don’t make calls to the token address.

-##  6. The Aragon Package Manager
+##  6. aragonPM
-###  6.1 APM as an Aragon DAO
+###  6.1 aragonPM as an Aragon DAO
-The Aragon Package Manager (APM) is built on top of aragonOS and is integrated as a part of aragonOS.
+aragonPM is built on top of aragonOS and is integrated as a part of aragonOS.
 It is a DAO running on the same Aragon (taking advantage of upgradeability and access control), that‘s used to build Aragon DAOs!

-This allows for many APM registries to exist with different governance models for package publishing and releasing new versions.
+This allows for many aragonPM registries to exist with different governance models for package publishing and releasing new versions.
 There is an official Aragon curated one, aragonpm.eth, which has very strict restrictions of what gets published and very high quality standards, that we use for publishing our core components.

-Different APM registries in which everyone can publish their packages are expected to be created by the community.
+Different aragonPM registries in which everyone can publish their packages are expected to be created by the community.

-This diagram tries to illustrate the architecture of an APM Registry DAO:
+This diagram tries to illustrate the architecture of an aragonPM Registry DAO:

 ![](/docs/assets/apm-arch.jpeg)